MaterializeInc/materialize/doc/user/content/overview/key-concepts.md

 **Sources** | Sources represent streams (e.g. Kafka) or files that provide data to Materialize.
 **Views** | Views represent queries of sources and other views that you want to save for repeated execution.
 **Indexes** | Indexes represent query results stored in memory.
-**Sinks** | Sinks represent output streams or files that Materialize sends data to.
-**Clusters** | Clusters represent a logical set of indexes and sinks that share physical resources.
+**Clusters** | Clusters represent a logical set of indexes that share physical resources.
-**Cluster replicas** | Cluster replicas provide physical resources for a cluster's indexes and sinks.
+**Cluster replicas** | Cluster replicas provide physical resources for a cluster's indexes.

 ## Sources